dnmfarrell/berrybrew/README.md

-=head1 berrybrew
+#berrybrew

 The perlbrew for Windows Strawberry Perl!

-C<berrybrew> can download, install, remove and manage multiple concurrent versions of Strawberry Perl for Windows.
-There is no requirement to have Strawberry Perl installed before using C<berrybrew>.
+`berrybrew` can download, install, remove and manage multiple concurrent versions of Strawberry Perl for Windows.
+There is no requirement to have Strawberry Perl installed before using `berrybrew`.

 Adding and removing perls available is as simple as editing a JSON file, and works at runtime.
 No more need to recompile the binary!

-=head2 Installation
+##Installation

 Use the precompiled binary with Git (recommended, easier to update):